 1. Get your credit score

 One of the most important things in your quest for a car loan is knowing your credit score – it affects what kind of interest rate you can get.
 The better your credit, the better rate.
 Inversely, the worse your credit, the worse your rate, that is if you can even qualify for a loan.

 To help you grasp the idea, take a look at the table below.
 Taken from myFICO’s calculator, information below displays how different credit scores can affect rates, which affects how much you pay monthly and how much extra you pay on top of the loan amount.
-The table below is based on a $20,000 new car loan over a four-year term, where the APR (interest rates) are national averages as of November 2016:
+The table below is based on a $20,000 new car loan over a four-year term, where the APR (interest rates) are national averages:

 |Credit Score||APR||Monthly Payment||Total Interest Paid|

 There is a huge difference between interest rates for the highest and lowest scores, even though the additional $100 in monthly payment doesn’t seem like a huge difference.
 In fact, it seems pretty reasonable, until you realize how much it adds up in the long run.

 There are many credit check sites and services such as Identity Guard and Credit Karma, which can check your credit score before you do any shopping.
 However, you should also note that whenever lenders run a credit check, your credit score may go down.
 Bankrate advises that you limit your car shopping to a two-week period, so your score will not take multiple hits.

 2. Shop around before going to a dealer

 It’s never safe to assume that dealers will offer you the best rate, and this is especially true if you have a weak credit score.
 It’s best to do your research, comparing interest rates from various sources.
 This may include online auto loan companies, banks, and credit unions.
 Once you have done your research, get yourself pre-approved for the loan of your choice before you visit the dealer.